HazemLenin/company-attendance/README.md

 # company-attendance
-Attendance system for companies created in about 17 days and about 12 hours to restore lost frontend files
+Attendance system for companies created in about 17 days

 ## Technologies used
 Django for the backend (with drf for api)